 The best part about Italy during the holidays is that the Christmas spirit lasts until Epiphany.
 While the rest of Europe is shuttering their markets and taking down the lights, the tiny villages in South Tyrol are still glowing with candles and mulled wine, and trees still twinkle beneath the snowy peaks of the Dolomites.
+That tall guy on the left is Mike.

 Shop windows still display winter scenes full of mittens and reindeer, and everywhere is the scrumptious smell of cinnamon and baking bread.
 Italy is much less cheesy than Austria at this time of year.
 As much as I love cheese, I prefer the bakery smells to all those wafts of ripened funk…